vhub-team/native-db/enums/CONTROL_ACTION.md

 * INPUT_FRONTEND_ENDSCREEN_ACCEPT
 * INPUT_FRONTEND_ENDSCREEN_EXPAND
 * INPUT_FRONTEND_SELECT: DP: ensure you update INPUT_FRONTEND_CONTROL_END if you add any more frontend input!
 * INPUT_SCRIPT_LEFT_AXIS_X: Remappable Script controls.
-For use in minigames and other scripts using a custom control scheme instead of direct pad controls and non-remappable front end controls Left stick X analogue input.
+For use in minigames and other scripts using a custom control scheme instead of direct pad controls and non-remappable front end controls.
+Left stick X analogue input.
 Values may be > 1 when using a mouse.
 Usually maps to movement
 * INPUT_SCRIPT_LEFT_AXIS_Y: Left stick Y analogue input.
 Values may be > 1 when using a mouse.
 Usually maps to movement
 * INPUT_SCRIPT_RIGHT_AXIS_X: Right stick X analogue input.
 Values may be > 1 when using a mouse.
 Usually maps to look.
 * INPUT_SCRIPT_RIGHT_AXIS_Y: Right stick Y analogue input.
 Values may be > 1 when using a mouse.
 Usually maps to look.